Tafara-N/Code-Practise/Python/Books/Introducing Python/chapter-9/README.md

 9.1.
 If you haven’t installed `flask` yet, do so now.
 This will also install `werkzeug`, `jinja2`, and possibly other packages.

 9.2.
 Build a skeleton website, using Flask’s debug/reload development web server.
-Ensure that the server starts up for hostname localhost on default port 5000.
-If your computer is already using port 5000 for something else, use another port number.
+Ensure that the server starts up for hostname `localhost` on default port `5000`.
+If your computer is already using port `5000` for something else, use another port number.

 9.3.
 Add a home() function to handle requests for the home page.
 Set it up to return the string It's alive!.